InspireMD (NYSE:NSPR) Coverage Initiated by Analysts at StockNews.com

-StockNews.com started coverage on shares of InspireMD (NYSE:NSPR – Free Report) in a report published on Friday morning.
+StockNews.com assumed coverage on shares of InspireMD (NYSE:NSPR – Free Report) in a research report released on Saturday morning.
 The firm issued a sell rating on the stock.

-InspireMD (NYSE:NSPR – Get Free Report) last posted its quarterly earnings data on Wednesday, March 6th.
-The company reported ($0.16) EPS for the quarter, topping the consensus estimate of ($0.20) by $0.04.
-InspireMD had a negative net margin of 320.97% and a negative return on equity of 55.71%.
-The firm had revenue of $1.76 million during the quarter, compared to analyst estimates of $1.65 million.
-During the same quarter in the previous year, the business posted ($0.60) EPS.
-On average, equities analysts forecast that InspireMD will post -0.61 EPS for the current fiscal year.
+InspireMD (NYSE:NSPR – Get Free Report) last posted its quarterly earnings data on Tuesday, May 14th.
+The company reported ($0.21) EPS for the quarter, missing analysts’ consensus estimates of ($0.15) by ($0.06).
+InspireMD had a negative return on equity of 55.12% and a negative net margin of 350.35%.
+The company had revenue of $1.51 million for the quarter, compared to the consensus estimate of $1.38 million.
+During the same quarter last year, the business earned ($0.53) EPS.
+Sell-side analysts expect that InspireMD will post -0.82 earnings per share for the current fiscal year.

 About InspireMD